onehashai/onehash-connect/help/share-and-upload-files.md

 {!start-composing.md!}

 1. Drag and drop files, or copy and paste one or more files into the compose box.
-Zulip will upload the files, and insert named links using [Markdown formatting](/help/format-your-message-using-markdown#links):
+OneHash Connect will upload the files, and insert named links using [Markdown formatting](/help/format-your-message-using-markdown#links):
    `[Link text](URL)`.